soramitsu/fearless-utils-Android/README.md

 ## WSRPC

-Library provides an implementation of `SocketService`, which simplifies communction with the node: it provides a seamless error recovery, subscription mechanism.
+Library provides an implementation of `SocketService`, which simplifies communication with the node: it provides a seamless error recovery, subscription mechanism.

-### Ininitialize socket
+### Initialize socket
 To create a socket service, you need to provide several parameters:

 ``` kotlin
 val reconnector = Reconnector(..) // to configure reconnect strategy and scheduling executor